reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 ## Annotation Categories

 Annotation categories distinguish annotations based on the number of parameters that we pass into them.
-By categorizing annotations as parameter-less, single value or multi-value, we are able to reason about annotations in a more concise manner.
+By categorizing annotations as parameter-less, single value, or multi-value, we can more easily think and talk about annotations.

 ### Marker Annotations

 Marker annotations do not contain any members or data.
-The `isAnnotationPresent()` method is used at run-time to determine the presence or absence of the annotation, based on which further decisions can be made.
+We can use the `isAnnotationPresent()` method at runtime to determine the presence or absence of a marker annotation and make decisions based on the presence of the annotation.

 For example, if our company had several clients with different data transfer mechanisms, we could annotate the class with an annotation indicating the method of data transfer as below:

 ```java
 @Target(ElementType.TYPE)